chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 #### **Padding options**:
 The HuggingFace tokenizer supports multiple padding strategies, controlled by the `padding` argument (`bool`, `str` or `PaddingStrategy`, default `False`):

 - `False` (default): No padding is applied during tokenization.
-Sequences retain their natural lengths (after truncation to `max_length` if specified).
-During training, `DataCollatorWithPadding` dynamically pads each batch to the length of the longest sequence in that batch.
+Sequences keep their natural lengths (after truncation to `max_length` if specified) and padding is applied dynamically at training time by `DataCollatorWithPadding`, which pads each batch to the length of the longest sequence it contains.
+This approach is more efficient because short sequences are not unnecessarily padded to a global maximum, leading to less wasted computation and memory.
+On modern GPUs such as the NVIDIA GeForce RTX 4060 Ti, the overhead of handling variable shapes is negligible.
+The main drawback is that batch shapes vary at runtime, which may slightly complicate logging, debugging, or exporting models to formats that require fixed-size inputs.

-- Trade-offs: Batch shapes vary at runtime.
-This is generally fine (and typical) on CPU/GPU training.

-Advantages:
-    - Efficiency: Reduces wasted computation and memory because short sequences are not padded to a global maximum length.
-    - Flexibility: Handles variable-length sequences naturally.

-Trade-offs:
-    - Batch shapes vary at runtime, which can slightly complicate logging or debugging.
-    - Minimal overhead on modern GPU training, such as on an NVIDIA GeForce RTX 4060 Ti, which can easily handle dynamic shapes.

-- `max_length` (fixed padding, enabled when `use_fixed_padding=True`) : Every example is padded to the fixed `max_length` (`512` tokens for DistilBERT) and truncated if longer.
+- `max_length` (fixed padding, enabled when `use_fixed_padding=True`) : Every example is padded to the fixed `max_length` (`512` tokens for DistilBERT) and truncated if longer.This produces uniform batch shapes, which can simplify debugging, visualization, and exporting to ONNX or TorchScript.
+It can also be useful on older hardware or frameworks that require fixed-size tensors.
+However, this strategy is computationally heavier, since all sequences—no matter how short—are extended to the maximum length.
+As a result, training is slower and requires more memory compared to dynamic padding.

-Advantages:
-    - Uniform batch shapes simplify debugging and model export (e.g., ONNX or TorchScript).
-    - Some frameworks or older GPUs may require fixed-size tensors.

-Trade-offs:
-    - Increased computation and memory usage, as shorter sequences are padded up to the global maximum.
-    - Slower training compared to dynamic padding, especially for smaller batches or shorter sequences.

-Speed & memory: Dynamic batch padding is typically faster and lighter.

-Shape uniformity: Fixed padding yields constant shapes at the cost of extra compute/memory.

-Caching: Padding done at tokenization time is baked into the saved dataset; dynamic padding is applied on the fly per training batch.

-#### Runtime Comparison: Dynamic vs Fixed Padding
+**Runtime Comparison: Dynamic vs Fixed Padding**
 I evaluated both padding strategies for fine-tuning DistilBERT on the Rotten Tomatoes dataset (batch size = 16, epochs = 5, learning rate = 2e-5) on an NVIDIA GeForce RTX 4060 Ti, the results show a substantial speed advantage for dynamic padding:

 | Setup                      | Train Runtime | Samples/sec | Steps/sec |